Undergraduate Resume and Cover Letter

 Limit your resume to one 8 1/2" x 11" page printed with a laser printer.
 Use the following guidelines as a standard to follow:

-• Use 10-point font minimum, Times New Roman or Ariel preferred
+• Use 10-point font minimum, Times New Roman, Ariel, Calibri, other basic font preferred

 Maintain a positive word choice—Avoid saying “not” or “none.”
 The reader should feel that you are optimistic in your approach.
 Use "action" words and action-verb phrases in order to make your job responsibilities distinct and powerful.
 Highlight any leadership involvement and opportunities you took to initiate or lead.